phan-kimngan/aiproject2025_pkn/README.md

 ⛔ ***Only used for demonstration of the subject***
 ### Overview
 As communication becomes increasingly digital and remote, a large amount of voice content is generated in diverse contexts.
-Con verting this voice con tent into structured and meaningful insights is crucial for effec tive in forma tion retrieval, documen tation , and decision-making.
-This project focuses on developing an automa ted system that creates informa tive summaries from full- text transcriptions produced by speech-to-text (STT) systems.
+Converting this voice con tent into structured and meaningful insights is crucial for effective in formation retrieval, documentation , and decision-making.
+This project focuses on developing an automated system that creates informative summaries from full-text transcriptions produced by speech-to-text (STT) systems.
 It is specifically designed for Korean conversations in the con text of personal and relationship topics.
 ### Set up environment.
 + Create a python project_ai_env environment using conda or other tools.